ElectricCoffee/Curse-of-Transience/ideas.md

 * Midgard serves as the land of the living where people go about their ways in the usual way.
 * Helheim is a twisted _underworld_.
   It is a twisted version of Midgard, containing most of its geographic and urban features, but with one notable difference: It is inhabited by the lost souls that died in Midgard.
+* The main game takes place on a fraction of the world map
+  * One nation of industrialised desert dwellers that have taken on colonising the continent.
+  * An empire that is also invading the continent.
+  * Loose coalition of similar cultures make up one "nation" as a defensive strategy against the invading nations.
 ## Hollows/Husks
 People who wander out into the wilderness may encounter malicious spirits, some of which may extract and/or destroy someone's soul "for fun".
 If that were to happen, the person's body would be left to wander the earth aimlessly with no mind or reason of their own.